 Full time: UK/EU £4,235, Overseas £20,00 pa

 UK nationals are eligible for an EPSRC studentship which covers tuition fees and living costs.
 This also applies to EU nationals who have lived in the UK for at least three years.
-Please note the deadline for UK applicants for EPSRC funded places on the PhD programme for 2018 entry is Friday 12 January 2018.
 For self-funded international applicants, please apply as early as possible to secure a place on the BCFN PhD programme as we only have limited places.
-Applications received after April 2018 may not be considered.

 Please note for 2017 entry, we did not have any additional funding to support international students.
 We do not yet know if we will have any funding for 2018 entry but please be aware it is unlikely.